 To help customers get excited about care plans, I’m always looking for ways that I can provide them with even more value— especially if it’s something tangible.
 By focusing in on what’s important to them, I’m able to build completely unique plans that fit their needs.

 The more alignment my care plan can have with my customer’s goals, the more I can charge.
 Over the past year I’ve implemented this “bespoke plan” strategy, and increased my average care plan by over $50 per month— which quickly multiplies into a very lovely total.

 This has included going beyond “care” and creating ongoing services that help promote and grow their company beyond the mundane maintenance tasks (something I refer to as my ‘Continued Success Program' when explaining it to my customers).

-You don’t have to only sign more customers up to a care plan— by offering more services you can increase your plan rates with the customers that already know, like, and trust you.
+You don't have to only sign more customers up to a care plan— by selling subscription services you can increase your plan rates with the customers that already know, like, and trust you.

 Here are 38+ things I offer, I have offered, I've seen offered, or am considering offering as ways to increase the value in my care plan and increase my recurring revenue.

 One of the easiest sales for a web agency to make is hosting.
 Every website’s gotta have it, and it saves clients hassle if you provide that for them so they don’t have to worry about the technical bits.
-I use and love Cloudways— which makes hosting my clients simple and effective.
 If you don’t feel comfortable being their “contact” for hosting issues, consider referring them to a host with an affiliate link that produces monthly commission.